Wycott/YouTubeLearning/README.md

 Don't actually delete data from a database, just mark it as deleted and have the reader take care of the details.

 Add `IsDeleted` flag and `DeletedAtUtv` (nullable)

 *When: 2 October 2024*

+## Testing in .NET is About to Change

+:zzz: New Unit Testing framework: TUnit

+*When: 2 October 2024*